-The phenotypic spectrum of MED12-related disorders is still being defined, but includes Lujan syndrome (LS) and FG syndrome type 1 (FGS1).
-LS and FG syndrome type1 share the clinical findings of hypotonia, cognitive impairment, and abnormalities of the corpus callosum.
-Individuals with LS share some physical features with MFS, in that they have Marfanoid features including tall and thin habitus, long hands and fingers, pectus excavatum, narrow palate, and joint hypermobility.
-MED12-related disorders are inherited in an X-linked manner, with males being affected and carrier females not usually being affected.
+The phenotypic spectrum of MED12-related disorders is still being defined, but includes Lujan syndrome, FG syndrome type 1 and others.
+Lujan syndrome and FG syndrome type 1 share the clinical findings of hypotonia, cognitive impairment, and abnormalities of the corpus callosum. lityMED12-related disorders are inherited in an X-linked manner, with males being affected and carrier females not usually being affected.